Employment & Internship Opportunities

 New England Public Radio (WFCR and WNNZ) seeks an experienced classical music broadcaster to program and host WFCR's long-running and successful daytime classical programming, and to be the "classical voice" on-air, in on-line media and in the community.
 The ideal candidate will possess a comprehensive knowledge and well-honed sense of judgment of classical music and radio programming, close familiarity with classical music's history and discography, keen awareness of current trends in classical music, eagerness to participate in the classical community, and sharp focus on the classical listener.
 He/she will have an engaging and informative on-air style, one which will carry through into the classical blog and community outreach activities.

-Minimum Qualifications: Bachelor's degree with five years experience in announcing and programming music, preferably in public radio.
+Minimum Qualifications: Bachelor's degree (or equivalent combination of experience, education and training) with three years experience in announcing and programming music.
 Extensive knowledge of classical music, recordings and sources of music programming.
 Excellent judgment in evaluating performances of classical music.
 Excellent communication skills with an appropriate "on-air" voice and conversational-style delivery.

 Hiring salary range: $41,100 - $51,500.
 Normal starting salary: $41,100 - $46,300.
 Excellent benefits.